aminator-plugins/puppet-provisioner/README.md

 --puppet-certs-dir - Used when generating/copying certs for use with Puppet Master

 --puppet-private-keys-dir - Used when generating/copying certs for use with Puppet Master

+--puppet-hieradata - The name of the tarball containing a hiera.yaml file and hieradata directory.
+This option requires Puppet >= 3.1.')

+--puppet-install-cmd - The command to use to install Puppet.
+The native package manager will be used by default.

+--puppet-hiera-install-cmd - The command to use to install Hiera.
+Gem will be used by default.
 ```

 ## Usage with a Master